 An American - China conflict over Taiwan is possible but very unlikely.
 China is very possessive about Taiwan but doesn't want a confrontation with the US and the US certainly does not want a war with China, a strong nuclear power.
 If China does decide to occupy Taiwan, it will probably be with the US's reluctant OK - US tough-talk to the contrary.

 Taiwan, you are probably on your own!
-At some point, you may want to make a deal with China for a peaceful merger.
+At some point, you may want to make a deal with China for a peaceful-type merger.

 Fortunately, relations between mainland China and Taiwan appear to have improved recently so there appears little chance that a conflict between the two countries will occur anytime soon.

-An American - Soviet war is equally unlikely because the two countries are not competing as much as they formerly did.
-In fact, in many ways, they are slowly becoming allies although Putin is making some noise as if he wants to restore the old Russian empire.
-However, accidents can happen between two countries and the thousands of nuclear weapons possessed by the two countries scares hell out of me.
+An American - Soviet war is equally unlikely although the recent Ukraine armed clashes is disturbing.
+Putin is making some noise as if he wants to restore the old Russian empire.
+Accidents can happen between two countries and the thousands of nuclear weapons possessed by the two countries scares hell out of me.
 I'm not ready to move to Mars yet.

 No other major US conflict are foreseen at this time.
 But if and when Peak Oil hits in the future, look out!
 This country may flail out in all directions to obtain fuel to keep the SUVs and giant pickups rolling.
 And China and other oil-deficient countries are not going to sit still, either.